bkor-git/AD-Project/Dataset/Simulation/BuildFiles/README.md

+> **Disclaimer:** These are executable files designed for use on Windows systems. **Use them at your own risk**.
+The authors are not responsible for any damage, data loss, or other issues that may result from running these files.

 ## Running the Executables
 In this folder, we provide the executable files for **Train Station** and **Bi-directional Corridor Collision**, along with two helper scripts provided as `.txt` files.
-These executables run the simulation and export agent information as CSV files to your computer.
+These executables run the simulation and export agent information as XML files to your computer.

 > **Note:** Both files are provided as `.txt` for GitHub hosting.
 They must be renamed before use:
 > - Rename `launch_bat.txt` → `launch_bat.bat`